twittercounter/development-method/README.md

 On some occasions, the scrum-master will be allowed to accept or deny stories, in communication with the requester and clear understanding of the story.

 ##### Pricing <a name="takingownership"></a>#####
 The scrum-master is in charge of [assigning points to each story](#points).
 If however the scrum-master doesn't feel confident in assigning points to a story, he will consult a member of the team.

 ### Points <a name="points"></a>###

 We use a linear point system that looks this:
 * __0 points:__ Quick fixes or implementations, everything from 1 minute to 15 minutes
-* __1 points:__ Quick fixes or implementations, everything from 15 minutes to 45 minutes
+* __1 points:__ Quick fixes or implementations, everything from 15 minutes to 1 hour
-* __2 points:__ Small features, everything from 45 minutes to 2 hours
+* __2 points:__ Small features, something that will take a couple of hours
-* __3 points:__ Medium, everything from 2 hours to 4 hours
-* __4 points:__ Large, everything from 4 hours to 6 hours
+* __3 points:__ Medium features, somethat that could take half a day
+* __5 points:__ Large features, features where it's unsure how much time will be needed, but a medium-to-long time regardless
+* __8 points:__ Extra Large, risky features where it's unsure how much time will be needed, but a long time regardless

 It's important to note that the points do not have a direct link to time, but rather effort.